joshwlewis/docker-heroku-phoenix/README.md

 setup you can just add a line to your Dockerfile:

 ```
-RUN "brunch build && mix phoenix.digest"
+RUN "brunch build --production && MIX_ENV=prod mix phoenix.digest"
 ```

-To deploy, you'll need to get the docker plugin for Heroku's CLI:

-`heroku plugins:install heroku-docker`

-Then you can deploy with:
+Now you should be ship your image to heroku:

-`heroku docker:release`
+`heroku docker:release --app my-app`